AI in analytics

 This kind of insight transforms how you work.
 You’re no longer reacting to lost sales or churn reports; you’re predicting and preventing them.

-Usermaven simplifies this process by automatically tracking events, funnel progress, and retention patterns.
+Tools like Usermaven simplify this process by automatically tracking events, funnel progress, and retention patterns.
 Then, using machine learning models, it helps you predict which users need attention so your marketing and product teams can step in early.

 What is prescriptive analytics?